GluuFederation/docs-gg-prod/docs/source/admin-gui.md

 ### Manage Route

 You can edit a Route and manage its plugins by clicking on the pencil icon on the Route list.
-There are three sections.
+There are three sections:

 #### Route Details
 This section is used to view and edit your Route.